snimu/blog/contents/modded-nanogpt-x0/article.md

 ![Validation losses over time, seconds 1400-1550](images/val_loss-time-1400-1550.png)

-What immediately jumps out is that beyond two additional embeddings, the performance per time-step degrades quickly.
+It looks like the performance per time-step degrades quickly beyond two additional embeddings.
 And even before that, the baseline is clearly the best throughout the majority of training.
 However, toward the very end, two runs with added embeddings seemed to actually be better: x01 and x02.
 The differences are tiny though, and I chalked them up to random chance; still, this is what led me to perform the further experiments that led to my record.

 Below, I will try to determine how the model uses the additional embedding to improve its per-step (and, depending on the flag, per-time-step) performance.

 ## An attempt at interpretability work

 To me, the most interesting part about these results is that adding more embedding layers just keeps improving model performance per step.
 In some sense, that's expected, because embedding layers are cheap additional parameters.
 On the other hand, I do find it somewhat surprising: these embeddings look at each token individually, so on their own they can at best achieve 1-gram accuracy, which is bad.
-They must help the model learn to make better use of the main layers somehow; let's look at how they do this.
+They must help the model learn to make better use of the transformer layers somehow; let's look at how they do this.

 I will mostly limit myself to adding only a single embedding (x01), started from the old baseline with only three value embeddings.
 I will use multiple tools to tease out the function of the different compontents of the model, starting with looking at the learned lambdas, a.k.a. the scalar weights of the weighted sum of inputs.

 ### Learned lambdas for one additional embeddings

-My expectation was that x00 will be high in the beginning and low in the end; and that x01 will be low in the beginning and high in the end.
-I expected this to be a continuous change.
-The reason is that I expected x00 to contain training statistics about the input embeddings, a clean representation of what the tokens mean, while x01 contains 1-gram statistics about the most likely next token-distribution given a single token.
-Then, x00 would become less useful over the layers and x01 more useful (though I didn't expect this separation of concerns to be nearly this clean or one-dimensional).

-Here's how the lambdas for x, x00, and x01 acutally look at the end of training for the different layers, averaged over 5 runs (because they are a bit noisy):
+Here's how the lambdas for x, x00, and x01 look at the end of training for the different layers, averaged over 5 runs (because they are a bit noisy):

 ![x00, x01: mean over 5 runs](images/0-layer-mean5.png)